-- 1. On the Main tab, expand Local Traffic, and then click Virtual Servers.
-The Virtual Servers screen opens. - 2.
-Click the Create button.
-The New Virtual Server screen opens. - 3.
-In the Name box, type a name for this virtual server.
-In our example, we type orallg-rac-primary-standby_vs. - 4.
-In the Destination section, select the Host option button. - 5.
+- 1. On the Main tab, expand Local Traffic, and then click Virtual Servers. - 2.
+Click the Create button. - 3.
+In the Name box, type a name.
+We use ora11g-rac-primary-standby_vs. - 4.
+In the Destination section, select the Host option button if necessary. - 5.
 In the Address box, type the IP address of this virtual server.
-In our example, we use 10.133.17.121 - 6.
+In our example, we use 10.133.17.121. - 6.
 In the Service Port box, type the Port.
 In our example, we use 1521. - 7.
 From the Configuration list, select Advanced. - 8.
 Leave the Type list at the default setting: Standard. - 9.
-From the Protocol Profile (Client) list select the name of the profile you created in the Creating the client-side TCP profile section.
-In our example, we select orallg-rac_client-tcp-profile. - 10.
-From the Protocol Profile (Server) list, select the name of the profile you created in the Creating the server-side TCP profile section.
-In our example, we select ora11g-rac_server-tcp-profile.
+From the Protocol Profile (Client) list select the name of the profile you created in Creating the client-side TCP profile on page 5.
+In our example, we select ora11g-rac_client-tcp-profile. - 10.
+From the Protocol Profile (Server) list, select the name of the profile you created in Creating the server-side TCP profile on page 6.
+In our example, we select ora11g-rac_server-tcp-profile. - 11.
+From the SNAT Pool list, select Auto Map. - 12.
+In the Resources section, from the Default Pool list, select the pool you created in Creating the pool on page 4.
+In our example, we select ora11g-rac-primary-standby_pool.